nabilshuja/frappe_blurhash/README.md

 ## Frappe BlurHash

-A simple wrapper for using blurhash with frappe
+A simple frappe app for using blurhash

 #### License